s

 All rooms are being set up with Video capabilities synched to audio.

-We have a great selection of hand-picked instruments, acquired over years of gigging & recording:
+I have a TON of hand-picked instruments I have carefully selected from decades of gigging & recording:

 3 Drum Kits - 18", 20" & 22" Kicks